Discover the Technoledge story

-Her brothers said she was a luddite – that she'd be ‘eaten alive in IT’ – but she switched anyway.
-At the time, the IT industry was booming compared to Biotech and Tracey wanted a new challenge.
+My darling brothers said I was a luddite – that I'd be ‘eaten alive in IT’ – but I switched anyway.

 The same pattern

-These days, Tracey is Managing Director and head of strategy and process.
-She's devised numerous proprietary marketing processes, that we use routinely to reduce the time and uncertainty of marketing in the high tech sector.
+I've devised hundreds of Precision Marketing Processes that reduce the time and uncertainty of marketing in the high tech sector.

-Tracey was soon joined by Kim Brebach, a veteran of IT sales and marketing.
-He’d worked with companies like Novell and Silicon Graphics and knew the terminology, markets and drivers inside out.
+Some years later, I was joined by Kim Brebach, a veteran of IT sales and marketing.
+He’d worked with companies like Novell and Silicon Graphics

 Adding Kim to the team was the perfect balance: ideas and creativity joined logic and rigour.
-These days, Kim heads up the content creation team.
+These days, Kim heads up the Content Team.

 Building the team

 Technoledge has grown over the years.
 We now have teams specialising in graphic design, web development, marketing automation, social marketing,